-Join LERC for the Webinar Series:
+Join LERC for the Racial Justice Webinar Series

 Workers are at a political and economic crossroads in society amidst a growing wealth gap while unions are under attack.
 The reality of worker’s rights under siege requires a new form of worker advocacy and renewed activism, which puts the community and workplace at the center of the social and economic fight for racial justice!

 We hope you were able to take part in the LERC/Oregon AFL-CIO Summer Speaker Series.
 We had some insightful speakers and engaging conversations relevant to current events.
 If you missed them, please follow LERC’s YouTube Channel.
-The remaining recorded webinars will be posted as soon as they become available.

 A new LERC and UO Sociology study on the impacts of the first statewide Fair Workweek law finds “Persistent Unpredictability” in Oregon retail, food services, and hospitality workers’ schedules, as employers find ways to continue changing workers’ schedules at the last minute and avoid paying predictability pay.